datameerkat/ML-Project-1/README.md

-# Project 1 - *Data: Feature extraction and visualization*
 ## Project goal

 *Introduction To Machine Learning and Data Mining* course project concerning the principles of data analysis.
+The project has been divided into two parts with titles:
+ - Data: Feature extraction and visualization,
+ - Supervised learning: Classification and regression.

-For the given dataset the proccess of data description, feature extraction and PCA analysis has been conducted.
-Conducted analysis can be found in file *Report.pdf*.
+For the given dataset the proccesses of data description, PCA analysis, regression and classification have been conducted.
+Descriptive analysis can be found in files *Report1.pdf* and *Report2.pdf*.

 ## How-to